 The framework provides for a mix of fixed and variable remuneration, and a blend of short and long-term incentives.
 As executives gain seniority with the Group, the balance of this mix shifts to a higher proportion of 'at risk' rewards.

-The current executive remuneration framework currently has two components:
+The current executive remuneration framework currently has three components:

-- Base remuneration and benefits, including superannuation; and - Short-term performance incentives.
+- Base remuneration and benefits, including superannuation; - Short-term performance incentives; and - Long-term incentives through participation in the Share Appreciation Rights Plan